scalalandio/chimney/docs/docs/troubleshooting.md

       functions.
 You can add some `withFieldComputedPartial` that handles `A => partial.Result[A]` as a validation, but there is no way of discovering if such mapping is missing or incorrect, other than writing an actual test.

+## Migration from 1.x to 2.0.0

+Scala 2.12 support was dropped, so if you want to migrate to 2.x, we recommend migrating to 1.x before.

+Chimney 2.0.0 no longer requires distinction between:

+ - `Transformer` and `Transformer.AutoDerived`
+ - `PartialTransformer` and `PartialTransformer.AutoDerived`
+ - `Patcher` and `Patcher.AutoDerived`

+to make migration easier, `AutoDerived` still exist but as a type alias.

+Breaking changes in API:

+ - in core DSL:
+   - `.toPartialResult` extension method from `import io.scalaland.chimney.dsl._` was dropped since `.asResult` from `import io.scalaland.chimney.partial.syntax._` supports this and other use cases
+   - `.toPartialResultOrString` got replaced by `.orStringAsResult`
+   - `.withCoproductInstance` and `.withCoproductInstancePartial` got removed, since `.withSealedSubtype...` and `.withEnumCase...` better describe what they do
+ - in Protobuf integration module:
+   - `trait ProtobufTransformerImplicits` was renamed to `trait ProtobufsTransformerImplicits` to match the convention of the rest of the codebase (shouldn't affect anyone who use just `import io.scalaland.chimney.protobufs._` but still a breaking change)
+   - `javaMapIsTotallyBuildMap` and `javaAbstractMapIsTotallyBuildMap` from protobuf integration, no longer needs `Ordering[K]`
+   - `totalTransformerFromByteStringToByteCollection` and `totalTransformerFromByteCollectionToByteString` got replaced by `protobufByteStringIsTotallyBuildIterable` for greater flexibility
+   - `totalTransformerFromBytesValueToByteCollection` and `totalTransformerFromByteCollectionToBytesValue` got replaced by `protobufBytesValueIsTotallyBuildIterable` for greater flexibility

 ## Migration from 0.8.x to 1.0.0

 As long as you did not: